New York Times edits Biden sexual assault coverage, deletes references to past inappropriate 'hugs, kisses and touching'

 "The Times found no pattern of sexual misconduct by Mr. Biden, beyond the hugs, kisses and touching that women previously said made them uncomfortable."

+"Now consider how these two cases have been treated by the media," Benson said.
+"There is nothing even approaching a consistent standard here.
+The bias is just right out there in the open, for all to see.
+Utterly undeniable."

-"The seven other women who had complained about Mr. Biden told the Times this month that they did not have any new information about their experiences to add, but several said they believed Ms. Reade’s account," the Times went on, before quickly pivoting.
+In its piece, the Times conceded that "[t]he seven other women who had complained about Mr. Biden told the Times this month that they did not have any new information about their experiences to add, but several said they believed Ms. Reade’s account."

 "President Trump has been accused of sexual assault and misconduct by more than a dozen women, who have described a pattern of behavior that went far beyond the accusations against Mr. Biden," the paper wrote.